 The job is not done until the paperwork is complete.
 Fortunately for us, there is an on-line ICS 309 Communications Log program that automatically generates this log for you.
-The ICS 309 Comm Log Builder is scheduled from Outpost with specific parameters that makes filling in the report easier.
+The ICS 309 Comm Log Builder is launched from Outpost with specific parameters that makes filling in the report easier.

 - From Outpost, go to the menu Tools > Report Settings, then the ICS 309 Tab.
 Note some of the field areas: - a.
 Automation.
-You can schedule the report to run every so often. - b.
+If desired, you can schedule the report to run every so often. - b.
 Other ICS 309 Fields.
 You can enter the report fields here, and they will automatically be sent to the report.
-Alternatively, you can enter them directly into the report. - The Radio Operator Name and Station ID are filled in from the Station ID form.
+Alternatively, you can enter them directly into the report once it is started - c.
+The Radio Operator Name and Station ID are automatically filled in from the Station ID form.
 Press OK when done.

-- Now, let's run the report.
+- 2. Now, let's run the report.
 Select Forms > ICS 309 Communications Log.
 The report builder form opens.
-Note that the header fields have been filled in.
-You can also set or change them here if needed. - 3.
+Note that the header fields have been filled - in.
+You can also set or change them if needed. - 3.
 Press the Build Data Set button.
 This will load the preview field at the bottom.
 You can press this anytime to see what your report will look like as you change options. - 4.
 Report options are set from tabs in the middle of the form. - a.
 Period.
 Reporting Period for the report.
 Select each option and note how the Operational Period field values change.
-Usually, either pick Today or the custom Range for your operational period. - b.
+Usually, either pick Today or a custom Range for your operational period. - b.
 Content.
 Selects what types of messages will be included in the report; usually leave them all checked.
-You can also add subject line words that will flag a message to be EXCLUDED.
+You can also add subject line words that will EXCLUDE message containing those - words.
 For instance, if you DO NOT want Delivery receipts in your report, put the word "DELIVERED" in the exclusion area.
 Separate words by spaces. - c.
 Sort.
 Sort by some different options.
-Also, for all options other than DayTime, check the Line Break option to add a space when a sort option value changes. - d.
+Also, for other than the DayTime option, check the Line Break option to add a space when a Sort option value changes. - d.
 Layout.
-These fields are usually included in the report but can be unchecked at your discretion.
+These fields are usually included in the report but can be unchecked if desired.

 - e.
 Output.
 You can send your report to a printer, an ascii file, a .csv file, or any combination of the three.
-This occurs when you finally press the Print button at the top of the form. - 5.
+This occurs when you finally press the Print button at the top of the form. - f. e-Signature.
+When "Write report to printer" is selected on the Output tab, an electronic signature is added to the printed output.
+This is not available for text or .csv messages. - 5.
 Try different options and press the Build Data Set button after each change to see how it looks. - 6.
 Finally, press Build Data Set, then the Print button.
 This will send your report to the printer or ask for file name fields for your .txt or .csv files.